Stackclash/5e-vault/5. Mechanics/Items/Harpy Harp Hhhvi.md

 - **Properties**: Crafted by

-While holding this item, if you cast a spell that forces a creature to make a saving throw or be inflicted with the charmed condition, that creature makes that saving throw at disadvantage.
+While holding this item, if you cast a spell that forces a creature to make a saving throw or be inflicted with the [[/5.
+Mechanics/Rules/Conditions.md#charmed\|charmed]] condition, that creature makes that saving throw at disadvantage.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 130*